 Demeter the earth goddess

-Demeter was an earth goddess, celebrated for providing grains to mortals, according to the Greek mythology.
-When Hades stole her daughter Persephone, Demeter’s grief brought ruin to all of earth’s crops.
+Demeter was an earth goddess, celebrated for providing grains to mortals, according to Greek mythology.
+When Hades stole her daughter, Persephone, Demeter’s grief brought ruin to all of earth’s crops.
 After humans faced starvation (and presumably could no longer serve the gods), Zeus asked Hekate and Hermes to travel to the underworld to persuade Hades to release Persephone.

 They succeeded, and she was returned to her mother for a portion of each year.
 In celebration, Demeter created the Eleusinian Mysteries in Eleusis, the small town where Persephone emerged from Hades’ darkness.